 Bank Standing Order

 You can set up a Standing Order from your bank account - get in touch with us if you need our bank details.
-If you use this option, you'll need to add your Payment Reference Number to the reference field or your payment won't go through.
+You'll need to add your Payment Reference Number to the reference field or your payment won't go through.
 You can find your reference number at the top of your rent statements.

 This is an arrangement between you and your bank, so you are responsible for making changes to your payments.

 Pay over the phone

 You can make a payment via debit or credit card during office hours by calling 0300 123 2221.